 This time last summer, I was cooking up a storm on a beautiful estate in the heart of Val d’Orcia.
-Il Poggiolo is located between the world-renowned wine regions of Montalcino and Montepulciano, and I visited both as a participant in “tasting Italy-a culinary journey in Tuscany”.
+Il Poggiolo is located between the world-renowned wine regions of Montalcino and Montepulciano, and I visited both as a participant in “tasting Italy – a culinary journey in Tuscany”.

 It was the first-ever Tuscan cookery week for Jack and Silvia of My Fresh Attitude (and formerly co-owners of Laughing Lemon), whose food philosophy I admire.
 After enjoyable evenings in their cozy demonstration kitchen in Oerlikon, near Zurich, I leapt at the opportunity to join them in Italy for a full week of cooking and exploration of the region.

-Trips to market
+Trips to markets in Tuscany